elatov/elatov.github.io/_posts/2012-08-14-confirming-ucs-settings-using-command-line.md

 	p2-b250-3 Instance 1/3 Assigned Associated

 Each Server has a Service Profile Attached to it.
 I will be working with p2-b200-1 Service Profile, which corresponds to Chassis 1, Server 2.
-So let&#8217;s check out the HBAs that are available for this server:
+So let's check out the HBAs that are available for this server:

 	p2-ucsm-A# scope chassis 1